jlpteaching/ECS154B/syllabus/syllabus.md

 ### Tests

-There will be three tests this quarter which together count for only 20% of your grade.
+There will be two tests this quarter which together count for only 20% of your grade.
-The tests will be after each of the three main modules, [processor architecture](../materials/processor/index.md), [memory architecture](../materials/memory/index.md), and [parallel architecture](../materials/parallel/index.md).
+The tests will be after each of the two main modules, [processor architecture](../materials/processor/index.md), [memory architecture](../materials/memory/index.md), and [parallel architecture](../materials/parallel/index.md).

 The tests will be administered on Gradescope.
-You will be given a time limit of 1 hour to take the tests and a window of 1 day to take the test.
+You will be given a time limit of 2 hours to take the tests and a window of 1 day to take the test.

 ## Reading List and Schedule